Graduate Student Manual

 Other Relevant Departmental Policies and Regulations

-Travel expenses for a Ph.D. student presenting a paper at a national meeting will be supported at least once during the student's program of study.
-Payment of travel expenses for M.S. students to national meetings and all students to regional or local meetings will depend on availability of funds.
 Students who plan on requesting department support to attend the Annual Meeting of the American Phytopathological Society (APS) are expected to apply for an APS Student Travel Award.
 In addition to departmental funds, the Graduate School also has limited funds to assist Ph.D. student travel to present papers at professional conferences within the United States.
 Requests should be initiated as soon as possible by contacting the Graduate Coordinator.
-For current regulations on travel see the graduate school site at http://www.uga.edu/gradschool/financial/travel.html
+For current regulations on travel see the Graduate School site athttp://www.uga.edu/gradschool/financial/travel.html

 Supplies, Equipment, and Greenhouse Facilities

-Our office staff is available to assist with the following items: obtaining keys, information pertaining to your graduate program, seminar outlines, petty cash, travel vouchers, purchase orders, mail, faxes, and inquiries relating to telephone usage.
-You will need to direct any personnel and budgetary questions to the accountant.
+Our office staff is available to assist with the following items: obtaining keys and office space, information pertaining to your graduate program (such as registering, removing flags, add/ drop), petty cash, travel vouchers, purchase orders, mail, faxes, and inquiries relating to telephone usage.
+Any personnel and budgetary questions should be directed to the financial staff.

-A Plant Pathology graduate student computer lab is available for student use as well as the first floor Miller Plant Science Building computer lab.
-Laptops, projectors and digital cameras may be checked out by department personnel for official university use through the department outreach coordinator.
+A Plant Pathology graduate student computer lab is available for student use, as well as the first floor Miller Plant Science Building computer lab.
+Students are expected to have their own laptop or appropriate device for routine word processing, presentations, etc. There is limited availability of laptops, projectors and digital cameras for check-out through the outreach coordinator for official university business.

 Contact the office manager in Room 2105 for any keys to the Miller Plant Sciences Building needed for your research or teaching needs.
 The Department will furnish your first set of keys.
 However, duplication of any lost key will result in the charge to you of $3.00/key.
 Keys must be returned when you leave the department.